Author: Jo Crookshank, Partner at Simmons & Simmons, LLP

 With the increasing interest in cryptocurrencies, such as Bitcoin, HMRC released updated guidance in December 2018 on the tax treatment of individuals on such assets and certain other exchange tokens (referred to by HMRC as “cryptoassets”) in its policy paper, “Cryptoassets for individuals”.

 HMRC has now released its second such policy paper, “Cryptoassets: tax for business”.
-The paper expands on earlier guidance by applying it to the provisions for the taxation of companies and other business organisations.
+The paper expands on earlier guidance by applying it to the provisions for the taxation of companies and other business organizations.

 Cryptocurrencies, such as Bitcoin, are a type of digital money.
-They can be bought or sold with other currencies, used to purchase goods from sellers who are willing to accept cryptocurrencies as payment, make investments in various assets and are being retained as investments themselves.
+They can be bought or sold with other currencies, used to purchase goods from sellers who are willing to accept cryptocurrencies as payment, make investments in various assets, and are being retained as investments themselves.
 Given the unique proprietary features of Bitcoin, there appears to be a degree of uncertainty and ambiguity as to whether Bitcoin and other similar cryptocurrencies would, legally, qualify as property for English law purposes.*

 The technology which allows cryptocurrencies to work is known as “blockchain technology”.
 The blockchain is a database containing evidence of transactions between different users.
 Multiple networked computers hold all or part of a sequence of information, which is arranged into “blocks”.
 The information is sequenced in chronological order and added to the blockchain by the network without reference to users’ identities or personal details.
 The updated blockchain is then saved so rapidly across the network that it is almost impossible for a hacker to change the information contained on every single computer on the network in order to manipulate a transaction (assuming there are no vulnerabilities in the software).
 This effectively means that once a transaction has been recorded, it cannot be edited or deleted.
-It therefore acts as a distributed digital ledger which is secure and usually anonymous.
+It therefore acts as a distributed digital ledger that is secure and usually anonymous.

-In HMRC’s December 2018 guidance for individuals, HMRC addressed formally the position of “exchange tokens” which encompass cryptocurrencies such as Bitcoin.
-HMRC defines such exchange tokens as being intended for use as a method of payment, making use of distributed ledger technology and where the value of the tokens is based on their use as a means of exchange or investment, rather than being underpinned by any person, group or asset.
+In HMRC’s December 2018 guidance for individuals, HMRC formally addressed the position of “exchange tokens” which encompass cryptocurrencies such as Bitcoin.
+HMRC defines such exchange tokens as being intended for use as a method of payment, making use of distributed ledger technology, and where the value of the tokens is based on their use as a means of exchange or investment, rather than being underpinned by any person, group, or asset.
 HMRC distinguishes these forms of tokens from utility or security tokens, as they do not confer any rights or access to goods or services, nor do they provide a debt or profits interest in a business.

-That guidance on the tax treatment of Bitcoin, other cryptocurrencies and relevant exchange tokens (referred to as “cryptocurrencies” or “cryptoassets” in the rest of this note) recognised two possible treatments for profits or gains made on cryptocurrencies: trading profits which will be subject to income tax, and capital gains which will be subject to CGT.
+That guidance on the tax treatment of Bitcoin, other cryptocurrencies, and relevant exchange tokens (referred to as “cryptocurrencies” or “cryptoassets” in the rest of this note) recognized two possible treatments for profits or gains made on cryptocurrencies: trading profits which will be subject to income tax, and capital gains which will be subject to CGT.
 For further details on the December 2018 guidance, see “Taxation of Bitcoin and other similar cryptocurrencies”.